-RSVP is one of the largest volunteer networks in the nation for people 55 and over.
-Through RSVP, older adults use the skills and talents you’ve learned over their lifetime and have opportunities to develop new ones while serving in a variety of volunteer activities within their community.
+RSVP is one of the largest volunteer networks in the nation for people age 55 and over.
+Through RSVP, older adults use the skills and talents they have learned over their lifetime and have opportunities to develop new ones while serving in a variety of volunteer activities within their community.

 Funding for RSVP is provided through the Corporation for National and Community Service.

 "I look forward to doing something each day and there is always a need for help.
 Right now, I am a telephone buddy making calls to Garvey residents to help keep them connected.
 But I think I benefit the most because I gain new friends and learn new things."

 "We deliver meals that other volunteers have prepared.
 We do this to help those who can't do it for themselves.
 It makes us feel good to help others."

 "I love volunteering at Altoona Food Bank because I am giving back for all I have received in my life.
 I'm doing the work of the Lord, and it is a joy to work with all the volunteers and clients."

 "I volunteer in support of the Huntingdon County veterans and the DAV (Disabled American Veterans) transportation service.
 Each day I see how critical this service is an wonder what service veterans would use to get to medical appointments if the DAV service did not have the dedicated volunteers to provide it.
 Veterans deserve this service, and I will contiue to coordinate and drive as much as I can."